C++ Technical Report 1: Function objects

-Function object binders (bind) – can bind any parameter parameters to function objects.
+Function object binders (bind) – can bind any parameters to function objects.
 Function composition is also allowed.
 This is a generalized version of the standard std::bind1st and std::bind2nd bind functions.
 The feature is based on Boost Bind library.

 Function return types (result_of) – determines the type of a call expression.

 Member functions (mem_fn) – enhancement to the standard std::mem_fun and std::mem_fun_ref.
 Allows pointers to member functions to be treated as function objects.
 Based on Boost Mem Fn library.